 I regret not doing the Cu Chi Tunnels...
 I've heard good things!
 Other than that ... definitely want to make your way down to Can Tho to see the floating market if you've never been to one.
-Other than that ... eat some pho and take a ride on the cyclo to see some sites! :) about 6 years ago
+Other than that ... eat some pho and take a ride on the cyclo to see some sites! :) over 6 years ago

 Go To Sui Thien park, there is a lot ancient chinese big tea port etc, big frog on display, remember to go below the main gate, try to wear cloth of ancient people, take photo in that old palace look environment.

 For the night view at Ho Chi Minh, go to the roof top of 5 star hotel to view city view.

 Take picture at Opera house, the French building.

 Shopping in near Cho Benh Thanh market area,